ansys/pyansys-cheat-sheet/docker/README.md

 10. Once it is attached, it will open a new VSCode window.
 This window is attached to the docker container.
 Now, we can use this window to develop the cheatsheet.<br>
 ![VS Code Attached Container Instance](images/vscode_container_instance.png)<br>
 11. Open the `pyansys-cheat-sheet` folder in the new VSCode window from root `/`.
 This folder is mounted from the docker container.
 Do the development in this window and publish it on github.<br>
+12. Open a new terminal in the container vscode then issue command `make`